jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 wbt = WhiteboxTools()
 ~~~~

-The use of ```wbt``` to designate the WhiteboxTools object variable in the above script is just the convention used in this manual and other project resources.
-In fact, any variable name can be used for this purpose.
 Depending on the relative location of the *WhiteboxTools* directory and the script file that you are importing to, the import statement may need to be altered slightly.
+In the above script, it is assumed that the folder containing the *WhiteboxTools* files (including the *whitebox_tools* Python script) is named ```WBT``` (Line 1) and that the calling script is located in the parent directory of <code>WBT</code>.
 See [An Example WhiteboxTools Python Project](#an-example-whiteboxtools-python-project) for more details on project set-up.
+The use of ```wbt``` to designate the WhiteboxTools object variable in the above script (Line 3) is just the convention used in this manual and other project resources.
+In fact, any variable name can be used for this purpose.

-The `WhiteboxTools` class expects to find the *WhiteboxTools* executable file (*whitebox_tools.exe* on Windows and *whitebox_tools* on other platforms) within the same directory as the *whitebox_tools.py* script.
+The `WhiteboxTools` class expects to find the *WhiteboxTools* executable file (*whitebox_tools.exe* on Windows and *whitebox_tools* on other platforms) within the same directory (```WBT```) as the *whitebox_tools.py* script.
 If the binary file is located in a separate directory, you will need to set the executable directory as follows:

 ~~~~{.python .numberLines}
 wbt.set_whitebox_dir('/local/path/to/whitebox/binary/')